uga-libraries/web-aip/README.md

 # AIP Workflow for Web Content

 # Purpose and overview
 Creates a preservation backup of web content captured via the Archive-It web archiving service by the Hargrett or Russell libraries.
 One AIP is made per seed, which includes all WARCs saved during the specified time period and six metadata reports.
-After the script is complete, the aips are ready for staff review and ingest into the digital preservation system (ARCHive).
+After the script is complete, the AIPs are ready for staff review and ingest into the digital preservation system (ARCHive).

 UGA downloads web content automatically on a quarterly basis, using chrontab on a Linux server (to schedule the download) and the web_aip_batch.py script.
 Alternately, the batch script can be used to download content from all seeds crawled since a specified date or the web_aip_single.py script can be used to download content from a specified seed.